mwarning/chaos-sticker-collection/README.md

 ## Sticker File Formats

-SVG, PDF, JPG, PNG, EPS, and TIF image formats are accepted.
+SVG, PDF, JPG, PNG images are acceptd.
+Additional versions may be as EPS, AI, SLA or TIF as well.

 If you have multiple image formats or components of a sticker, then encode the difference after a dot.
 Example: